Menditect/documentation/docs/microflow-parameter-value.md

 - Select or Save the Teststep that should provide the value.

 ### Fill a Microflow Parameter List
 If a Microflow Parameter is a List instead of a single Object, it is possible to add multiple objects, thus filling the list.
-Use the "+ Another input teststep" to accomplish this.
+Use the "<i class="fal fa-info-circle"></i>" Another input teststep" to accomplish this.

 Note that it is not possible to select the same previous teststep multiple times.

 ### Include a Microflow Parameter Value as a Data Variation Item
 - In the Test Suite page, select the Microflow Teststep to view the Microflow Parameter Values for.
-- Select the <i class="fas fa-table"></i> button for the parameter that you want to include in [Data Variation](datavariation).
+- Select the "<i class="fas fa-table"></i>" button for the parameter that you want to include in [Data Variation](datavariation).

 ## Related topics
 - [Attribute Value](attribute-value)